 The Author/Story metaphor alludes to a foundational concept in TDLC theology and that is a divine idealism where reality is essentially a construct in the mind of God.

 So, think about how a story or narrative is created.
 The author imagines a world, environments, settings, and characters.
 That imagining is in the mind of the author.
 It’s all the author but also somewhat distinct from the full range of the author’s being.
 It’s a creation.
 The author has an idea about the plot and what will happen broadly but as the author writes, the story unfolds often in ways the author didn’t expect in the beginning.
 Now, a key point here is that all the characters are part of the author – an aspect of the author’s mind.
-In the narrative, the author “becomes” each character, taking on their attributes and limitations.
+In creating the narrative, the author “becomes” each character, taking on their attributes and limitations.
 In essence, the author adopts the role of that character.
 Like in role-playing games.
 The author sheds their own particular knowledge, proclivities, personality, etc. to become that role, acting out that role within the givens of that being.
 In other words, the author lives that life, with all its constraints, limitations, flaws, and problems.
 Now, from a theological perspective, this idea is nothing new.
 There is a concept in Greek thought called kenosis — self-emptying.
 It shows up in Christianity with the incarnation, in the avatars in Hinduism, as well as in Greek mythology.
 Essentially it is the divine, being instantiated in the world in some limited form.

 Now in the TDLC ontology, an aspect monism, this doesn’t just apply to human characters.
 It applies to everything – the environment, elementary components, bacteria, plants, insects, animals, all the way to human animals.
 Each has its own constraints and levels of sentience.
 Some aspects of the Divine Life behave stereotypically like chemical elements, cells, plants, etc. with very limited complexity whereas in others there is great complexity and more options available.
 So God takes on each role (a divine aspect) and lives that life.

 With regard to agents, God also honors the situations and constraints the aspects (characters) find themselves in.
 These constraints include many things — the environment, personal history, genetic makeup, the situation, limited knowledge, psychological proclivities, etc. Also as agent aspects of the divine, they also inherit a level of freedom, somewhat independent from God, the Author.
-So, each aspect has a choice whether or not to discover and embrace the divine depth within and choose what God would want for them and the world or not.
+So, each aspect has a choice whether or not to discover and embrace the divine transcendent depth within and choose what God would want for them and the world or not.
 All this represents a commitment of God to live within the constraints that make life possible where courage, resolve, and all the most laudable characteristics can emerge but also where there is a potential for evil to arise.